 What if I don’t have a required document at the time I apply?

-You will not be allowed to submit your application without the required documentation.
+You will not be allowed to submit your application without the required documents.

 Application